SondagesPro/LS-sendMailCron/README.md

 Some example

+You can use cron or direct event in PHP CLI.

+To use cron event withoput sending email : you have `enableInCron` settings or you can add `sendMailCronDisable` in arguments.

 - `php yourlimesurveydir/application/commands/console.php plugin cron sendMailCronDebug=0` nothing is printed to screen except errors.
 By default show tested survey and action, and number of email send for each survey
 - `php yourlimesurveydir/application/commands/console.php plugin cron sendMailCronDebug=3 sendMailCronSimulate=1` just to see what happen before put the command in the crontab, with all the trace of the plugin
+- `php yourlimesurveydir/application/commands/console.php plugin --target=sendMailCron`

 ### Logging
 Plugin use 2 system for logging :